tivac/modular-css/packages/rollup/README.md

 ### `dev`

 Enable dev mode.
 In dev mode the default export of a CSS file will be a `Proxy` instead of a bare object.
-Attempts to access non-existant properties on the proxy will throw a `ReferenceError` to assist in catching invalid usage.
+Attempts to access non-existant properties on the proxy will throw a `ReferenceError` to assist in catching missing class references.

 ### `include`/`exclude`